Tina's Knitting Pages

 Some of My Favorite Projects

 This is a short description of some of my favorite projects.
 When I add a project it will be at the top of the list.
+New Projects were added on April 17, 2009.

 Two Variations on the Icelandic Shawl